clstoulouse/motu/README.md

 Example of archived data with several To of data.
 Cache is refreshed daily: describeProductCacheRefreshInMilliSec=86400000
 Example of real time data with several Go of data.
 Cache is refreshed each minute: describeProductCacheRefreshInMilliSec=60000

-##### updateCachePassPhrase
-Provide the pass phrase which is check if a request "updateCache" is received by the server.
-If the request passphrase is not the same as the configured passphrase, the update is not executed.
-If the passphrase is not filled, a default passphrase is used.
-This case doesn't stop the launching of the server but it's a security breach an error is generated in the error log.

 ##### runGCInterval
 @Deprecated from v3 This parameter is not used.